dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-scheduler.md

 ---
-title: "The dbt Cloud scheduler"
+title: "Job scheduler"
 id: "job-scheduler"
 sidebar_label: "Job scheduler"
-description: "The dbt Cloud scheduler queues scheduled or API-triggered runs, before preparing the job to enter cloud data platform.
+description: "The dbt Cloud job scheduler queues scheduled or API-triggered runs, before preparing the job to enter cloud data platform.
 Build observability into transformation workflows with the in-app scheduling, logging, and alerting."
 tags: [scheduler]
 ---

-The scheduler is the backbone of running jobs in dbt Cloud, bringing power and simplicity to building data pipelines in both continuous integration and production contexts.
-The scheduler frees teams from having to build and maintain their own infrastructure and ensures the timeliness and reliability of data transformations.
+The job scheduler is the backbone of running jobs in dbt Cloud, bringing power and simplicity to building data pipelines in both continuous integration and production contexts.
+The scheduler frees teams from having to build and maintain their own infrastructure, and ensures the timeliness and reliability of data transformations.

 The scheduler enables both cron-based and event-driven execution of dbt commands in the user’s data platform.
 Specifically, it handles: